- Industry: Gift Cards, Prepaid, Payments, and Financial Services

 - Spring Framework, including Spring Boot components

 - Gateway Service

-BlackHawk Network gained a new level of business management and financial control thanks to consolidated data, advanced reporting, and cutting-edge UI/UX approaches.
-Thanks to our teams’ efforts, we were able to build a high-scaled, enterprise-grade Consolidated Enterprise Platform for BlackHawk Network.
+BlackHawk Network has reached a new level of business management and financial control due to the consolidation of their data implementation of advanced reporting, and use of cutting-edge UI/UX approaches.
+Thanks to our project teams’ efforts, we have been able to build a high-scaled, enterprise-grade Consolidated Enterprise Platform for BlackHawk Network.

-Currently, up to 100 connected services are running and could be managed through the HawkEye console.
-An advanced and flexible reporting BI system that was designed and integrated by our teams was introduced; the system provides 40+MM records a day and supports over a hundred report types.
-This system constantly produces valuable information for data-driven insights.
+Currently, up to 100 connected services are running and can be managed through the HawkEye console.
+We designed and integrated an advanced and flexible reporting BI system that provides 40+MM records per day and supports more than a hundred report types.
+This system constantly generates valuable information for data-driven insights.

-Business processes and assets consolidation led to the reduction of operational and capital expenses thanks to infrastructure and maintenance cost optimization.
-Restructuring the business systems was completed without any disruptions to critical processes.
-Data of any complexity level was moved from the platforms thanks to our data migration and reconciliation tools.
-A number of legacy platforms were suspended, freeing up more than $200K/month of additional business-critical resources in operational savings (these funds were previously spent on servers, databases, and tech staff support).
+The consolidation of the client’s business processes and assets resulted in the reduction of the operational costs and capital expenses due to the optimization of the infrastructure and maintenance costs.
+Restructuring the business systems was completed without any disruptions to the client’s critical business processes.
+Our experts have also managed to migrate data of any level of complexity from the client’s platforms owing to the use of our own data migration and reconciliation tools.
+A number of the client’s legacy platforms have been shut down, creating operational savings of $200K per month (these funds were previously spent on the servers, databases, and tech support staff).

-We are committed to ensuring the quality of core BHN’s business operations long after the completion of the platform consolidation, as we remain a partner in support and development.
+We continue to help ensure the efficiency and quality of BHN’s core business operations even after the completion of their platform’s consolidation, as we remain their strategic software development partner.

 ARE YOU INTERESTED IN DISTRIBUTED SYSTEMS UNIFICATION AND INTEGRATION?